-Student Name:

-Month/Year Started Program:

-Date of Meeting:

-Have both written & oral qualifying exam requirements been fulfilled? -

-Written progress: Presented a paper or poster at national meeting?

-Contributed to writing a paper or review?

-Authored his/her own paper? -

-The student should complete the information above and distribute forms to faculty at his/her scheduled committee meeting.

-Committee Member Name:

-Overall Evaluation of research progress (Please circle one):

-Unsatisfactory

-Progress demonstrated, but not up to expectation for a student at this point in the program.

-Satisfactory for this point in the program

-Excellent

-Committee member: Please comment on issues that particularly need improvement...

-Was the presentation thorough and understandable?

-Is the work sufficiently thorough, timely, and valid to form the basis for publications?

-Has the student begun to develop a plan for completing the dissertation within 5 years?

-Has the student thoroughly considered the meaning of his/her results?

-Is the student's depth of knowledge and ability to deal with problems characteristic of an expert in his/her chosen field?

-Additional comments:

-After each committee member has completed the evaluation, the student should collect the evaluations, review them with his/her supervising professor and then make two copies.
-One copy should be kept by the student and one copy should be given to the graduate secretary for inclusion in the student's file.
+Student Name: Month/Year Started F Program: Date of Meeting: Have both written & oral qualifying exam requirements been fulfilled? - Written progress: Presented a paper or poster at national meeting? - Contributed to writing a paper or review? - Authored his/her own paper? - The student should co meeting. mplete the information above and distribute forms to facul lty at his/her scheduled committee Committee Member I Name: Overall Evaluation of r research progress (Please circle one): Progr isfactory ess demonstrated, but not up to expectation for a student a actory for this point in the program lent at this point in the program.
+Committee member: Please comment on issues that particularly need impl rovement Was the presentation thorough and understandable?
+Is the work sufficiently thorough, timely, and valid to form the basis for publication ons?
+Has the student begur n to develop a plan for completing the dissertation within 5 years?
+Has the student thoroเ ughly considered the meaning of his/her results?
+Is the student's depth of knowledge and ability to deal with problems characteris tic of an expert in his/her chosen field?
+Additional comments: his/her supervising pro member has completed the evaluation, the student should be solved and then make two copies.
+One copy should be ket the secretary for inclusion in the student's file.

+Form 12b 52